satyamgarg1515-ops/experiment-9.2-FS/README.md

-# 🐳 React CI/CD Demo
+# 🐳 React CI/CD Demo.

 This is a **React Dockerized Application** with a simple CI/CD workflow.